• Skip to primary navigation

 Next, cream your butter and sugar together until they are light and kind of fluffy.
 This will take about 1-2 minutes on medium speed in your mixer.

-Last is the raisins and pecans.
+Last are the raisins and pecans.
 These will need to be mixed only to combine as well.

 Notes